 Gardening is a wonderful hobby, suitable for just about anyone with a backyard.
 It helps you stay one with nature while bettering your health and offering you a productive way to spend your time.
 Most importantly, though, a garden has the potential to become your escape from reality.
 There’s nothing stopping you from creating the perfect meditation garden where you can relax and unwind, uninterrupted and untroubled by the day’s events.
+Personally I would be looking to buy a hammock online so I can just lay back with a good book.
 Of course, it takes some work and guidance to get your piece of Eden, but it’s surely worth it.

 1. Visualize your ideal garden